 ctxSet = 2 (9-32)

+The variable numGreater1 is derived as follows.

-When the subset i is not the first one to be processed in this subclause, the following applies.
+If the subset i is the first one to be processed in this subclause for the current transform block, the variable numGreater1 is set equal to 0.

+Otherwise, the following applies.

+The variable j is set equal to the index of the previous subset in the current transform block for which this subclause is invoked.

+The variable prevNumGreater1 is set equal to the number of coefficient levels having an absolute value greater than one in the subset j.

-The variable numGreater1 is set equal to the variable numGreater1 that has been derived during the last invocation of subclause 9.2.3.1.6 for the syntax element coeff_abs_level_greater2_flag for the subset i + 1.
+The variable numGreater1 is set equal to the variable numGreater1 that has been derived during the first invocation of this subclause for the subset j, and its value is updated as follows.

+numGreater1 = (numGreater1 + prevNumGreater1) >> (j − i − 1) (9-3x)

-When ( numGreater1 >> 1 ) is greater than 0, ctxSet is incremented by one as follows.
+When numGreater1is greater than 0, ctxSet is incremented by one as follows.

 ctxSet = ctxSet + 1 (9-33)

+The variable numGreater1 is modified as follows.

+numGreater1 >>= 1 (9-3x)

 The variable greater1Ctx is set equal to 1.

-Otherwise (coeff_abs_level_greater1_flag[ n ] is not the first to be parsed within the current subset i),.for the derivation of ctxSet and greater1Ctx the following applies.
+Otherwise (this process is not invoked for the first time for the current subset i), the following applies.

 The variable ctxSet is set equal to the variable ctxSet that has been derived during the last invocation of this subclause.